 It wasn’t solely left to fate or circumstances.
 This realization made scholars naturally curious about what other keys nature offered in understanding their bodies.

-And so began the exploration into the deep, dark, and unknown world of herbal medication.
+And so began the exploration into the deep, dark, and unknown world of herbal.

 The Birth of Pharmacies

-The pharmaceutical profession was born.
-The world now had specialized professionals whose job was to find the best herbs and botanicals to be used as medication.
+Today’s world has specialized professionals whose job was to find the best herbs and botanicals.

 Synthetic pharmaceuticals are a modern phenomenon only present in the last hundred years or so.

-Up until then, medicines came straight from plant or animal sources.
+Up until then, these compounds came straight from plant or animal sources.
 Even today, while synthetic compounds can be fruitful, most medications are based on compounds found in nature.

 The year is 1244 B.C.
 You make your way down a bustling city street.
 Street vendors stocking all your favorite foods.